Steele Street Over Interstate 70 Closed This Weekend As Part Of Central 70 Project

 DENVER (CBS4)– Starting Friday night the closure of Steele Street will impact a lot of drivers in the Denver metro area.
 The street closure is part of the Central 70 Project.

 Steele Street will be closed in both directions over Interstate 70, between 46th North and South avenues, starting at 8 p.m.
 Friday until 5 a.m.
 Sept.
-20. The road will be closed for bridge work, including waterproofing and paving.READ MORE: Devon Erickson, STEM School Shooter, Sentenced To Life In Prison Without Parole
+20. The road will be closed for bridge work, including waterproofing and paving.READ MORE: Centennial Celebrates 20th Anniversary After Being Named One Of The Best Places To Live

-Detour Information from the Colorado Department of Transportation:READ MORE: 'This Is Unprecedented': Censured Denver School Board's Tay Anderson Reacts To Vote
+Detour Information from the Colorado Department of Transportation:READ MORE: Fifth Teenager Dies From Injuries More Than A Week After Deadly Crash Claims 4 Lives In Prowers County

 -